 Ridgeland is where water meets wonderful at the 33,000-acre Barnett Reservoir.
 Known locally as the Rez, the lake is a haven for boaters, anglers, picnickers and birdwatchers.
 The surface area of the Reservoir is 52 square miles so this expansive body of water is 16 miles long and 7 miles wide.
 If you’re looking to have some fun on the Rez, we’ve got some great things to do at one of our favorite outdoor playgrounds.
 The Barnett Reservoir was created and is maintained by the Pearl River Valley Water Supply District.

-Perhaps you’d like to paddle the Rez in a kayak; if so, Pearl River Kayaks will bring everything you need for your expedition.
-They also offer a variety of themed and guided tours and kayaking lessons.
+kayak for a real close up and personal experience on the Rez.
+Pearl River Kayaks will bring everything you need for your expedition.
+They also offer a variety of themed and guided tours + kayaking lessons.

-The popular Wildlife and Bird Watching Tour offers the opportunity to see beautiful bird species like herons, egrets, eagles, ospreys and kites along with migratory species like white pelicans, prothonotary warblers and scarlet tanagers.
+Their popular Wildlife and Bird Watching Tour offers the opportunity to see beautiful bird species like herons, egrets, eagles, ospreys and kites along with migratory species like white pelicans, prothonotary warblers and scarlet tanagers.
 Reservoir wildlife watching includes turtles, mussels, alligators, beavers, otters, deer, and raccoons.
 Other tours include Kayak Fishing, Flora Fauna & Fungi, and Environmental Citizenship & Ecology.

 While on the water, notice all the beautiful sailboats at the Jackson Yacht Club.
 Although sailboats are available for rental by club members only, the JYC Foundation and Community Sailing on the Rez offer two First Sail Days each year.
 These are free and open to the public to introduce the joys of sailing to both adults and youth.

 treat yourself!
 You deserve a good meal after a long day's adventure.
 Luckily, you have a ton of excellent options right on the Rez.